mhirmand/ImageRecognitionMNIST/README.md

 ## Architecture

-The CNN architecture implemented in this project is as follows:
+The CNN architecture implemented in this project contains the following layers:

 1. **Input Layer**: Accepts 28x28 grayscale images.
 2. **Convolutional Layer**: Applies a set of learnable filters to extract features.